Absorption cross section of regular black holes in scalar-tensor conformal gravity: Introduction

 The outline of this paper is as follows.
-In Sec.~\ref{sec:general}, we briefly review the BH scattering/absorption theory.
+We briefly review the scalar-tensor conformal gravity in Sec.~\ref{sec:comformal gravtity} and then the BH scattering/absorption theory in Sec.~\ref{sec:review of scattering/absorption}.
 In Sec.~\ref{sec:geo}, we prove a precondition for calculating Regge frequency in the context of CR BHs.
-We derive in Sec.~\ref{sec:Regge} the analytic expression of Regge frequency by using the third-order WKB method and apply the formula to the model of conformally related Schwarzschild-Tangherlini black holes (CRST BHs).
+We derive in Sec.~\ref{sec:Regge} the analytic expression of Regge frequency by using the third-order WKB method and apply the formula to the models of conformally related Schwarzschild-Tangherlini black holes (CRST BHs).
 In Sec.~\ref{sec:ACS}, we give the general expression of ACSs and show its dependence on scale factors.
-We illustrate our results by taking the model of CRST BHs as an example.
+We illustrate our results by taking the models of CRST BHs as examples.
 Finally, we present our conclusions in Sec.~\ref{sec:Conclusion}.